 Especially beginners were unsure how to start.
 Zero‘s MVP didn’t ease them into fasting successfully.
-And since not every fasting approach is suitable for everyone, they struggled and gave up to fast.
+And since not every approach to fasting is suitable for everyone, they struggled and gave up quickly.

-For example, Zero didn’t guide users to properly begin and exit a fast.
-This made things more difficult, because the fasting experience depends a lot on the last meal before the fast starts and the meal that ends it.
+For example, Zero didn’t guide users to properly begin and exit a fast, although the fasting experience can depend a lot on the last meal before the fast starts and the meal that ends it.